ctueck/HEIDI/HEIDI Mission Statement.md

 It should be ensured that the European Commission, governments and further stakeholders (e.g. European representative organisations) endorse the Initiative's efforts and standards.
 Given the scope, this could be best achieved by informing the EHEA's working structures, i.e. the Bologna Follow-Up Group (BFUG), and possibly suggesting that the Initiative become part of the 2020-2023 EHEA work programme.

-The Initiative needs to take into account that different organisations each manage different, specific initiatives/systems within their own remit.
-While the Initiative aims to achieve necessary harmonisation, it does not aim to centralise or change different organisations' responsibilities.
+The Initiative recognises that different organisations each manage specific initiatives/systems within their own remit, and does not aim to change these.

-#### Many Identifiers or One Identifier

 ### Licence Requirements
 Free (as in air)